THE CALCIUM/MAGNESIUM RATIO

 The father/mother ratio.
 Calcium represents the more yang, father energy.
 Magnesium represents a more maternal, yin energy.
 This is another more esoteric understanding of the Ca/Mg ratio, though it can be used in interpreting hair mineral analyses.

 Both the Ca/Mg and the Na/K ratios have to do with the hearts concept.
-This is a more advanced nuritional balancing and acupuncture concept explained in a separate article entitled The Triple Heart Concept and the Heart Protector Concept.
+This is a more advanced nutritional balancing and acupuncture concept explained in a separate article entitled The Triple Heart Concept and the Heart Protector Concept.

 Bioavailability.
 Both calcium and magnesium can be in bioavailable forms, or they can become less bioavailable.
-This is another more advanced topic not discussed in depth in this article, but it is discussed in the article on this website entitled calcium.

 Similarities between calcium and magnesium.
 Both are divalent cations, both form hard compounds, and both have a mainly calming effect on the body, although magnesium is needed for energy production, as well.